Tomsoz/UTNetwork-Lobby/README.md

 # UTNetwork-Lobby
-The core UTNetwork pluginf for the lobby.
+The core UTNetwork plugin for the lobby.